What is Probiotic Soda? Defining the Functional Beverage Trend

 FDA has not taken a firm stance on regulating these mystery ingredients (plus, transparency is important to the public).

-Probiotic strains are added during processing for these beverages and offer quite a bit of nutritional benefit, depending on the strain.
+Probiotic strains are added during the processing of these beverages and offer a range of nutritional benefits, depending on the strain.
 There are dozens upon dozens of different live strains, but most probiotic sodas contain

 Bacillus Subtilis, a strain noted for its ability to survive acidic (and carbonated) environments.
 While other fermented foods can offer a much wider variety of probiotics, Bacillus Subtilis still packs a punch and